lmiller1990/vue-testing-handbook/src/vuex-in-components.md

 ## Mocking getters using `computed`

 Getters are generally wrapped in `computed` properties.
 Remember, this test is all about making sure the component behaves correctly given the current state of the store.
 We are not testing the implementation of `fullname`, or to see if `getters` work.
-Thism eans we can simply replace real store, or the mock store, using the `computed` mounting option.
+This means we can simply replace real store, or the mock store, using the `computed` mounting option.
 The test can be rewritten like this:

 ```js
 it("renders a username using computed mounting options", () => {